chappy84/grumpy-phpunit/test-doubles.markdown

             $testResult,
             'Bar with pending status should not be merged' );
     }

-Okay, so there isn't anything really exciting about using these tools to create an empty object.
-The next step is to create test stubs.

-A test stub is a dummy object that you create and then tell it that when specific methods of that object are called, we expect to get a specific response back.
+A test stub is a mock object that you create (remember, a dummy object is really a mock object without any functionality) and then alter it so that when specific methods are called, we get a specific response back.

-Next, we tell the mock what method we want it to run.
-In this case we are trying to stub out the functionality of *getStatus()* to replace whatever it really wants to do.
+In the test above, we are creating a test stub of `Bar` and controlling what a call to `getStatus` will do.

 A word of warning: PHPUnit cannot mock protected or private class methods.
 To do that you need to use PHP's Reflection API to create a copy of the